remirobert/RRDownloadFile/README.md

 <h1 align="center">RRDownloadFile</h1>

-Allows you to download file from url and store it in the memory.
+Allows you to download files from url and store them in the device disk.
 Available only for iOS 7.0+.
-You can pause, resume or cancel a download, when you want.
+You can pause, resume or cancel a download, when and where you want.
 It works also in background task, so you can download file when the application is in background or close by the user.
-RRDownloadFile uses NSURLSession for download the file.
+RRDownloadFile uses NSURLSession for make the download.

 <h3 align="center">Usage</h3>
 Simple Download: